 The number of new individual and agency QSPs enrolled each month can vary.
 Many of the individual QSPs are caring for someone they had a close personal relationship with prior to them needing care.
 If that person is no longer receiving services, the individual QSPs often close their QSP status.
-The State is working on a plan to educate these QSPs about the need for direct care staff in North Dakota and encourage them to maintain their enrollment and consider helping others.
-The effort will be targeted at certain communities where qualified providers are hard to find.
+Despite having many enrolled providers some TPMs struggle to find a QSP that provides the type of care they need in their chosen community.
+Future recruitment efforts will be targeted at certain communities where qualified providers are hard to find.

 There has been an upward trend in QSP retention of new providers.
-With the State on track to retain a high number of QSP agencies in 2024, like 2023, these retention numbers indicate sustained provider engagement and the more efficient reimbursement for services rendered.
-This suggests that the State's investments in system improvements have had a positive impact on the Home and Community-Based Services system.
-New QSPs Retained by Year 2020 2021 2022 2023 2024 Total Agency QSPs 11 14 10 34 32 76 Individual QSPs 52 112 201 280 298 779 HCBS QUALIFIED SERVICE PROVIDERS (QSP)
+With the State on track to retain a high number of QSP agencies in 2024, like 2023, these retention numbers indicate sustained provider engagement and more efficient reimbursement for services rendered.
+This suggests that the State's investments in system improvements have had a positive impact on the HCBS system.

+New QSPs Retained by Year 2020 2021 2022 2023 2024 Total

+Agency QSPs 11 14 10 34 32 101

+Individual QSPs 52 112 201 280 298 943

+HCBS QUALIFIED SERVICE PROVIDERS (QSP)

-18 QSP AGENCIES PROVIDING 24/7 CARE IN QUARTER 3 OF 2024
+QSP AGENCIES PROVIDING 24/7 CARE IN QUARTER 4 OF 2024

-Sixty-nine (69) Medicaid eligible individuals are receiving 24/7 supports under residential habilitation or community support services.
-These services are provided by 18 QSP agencies who employ qualified staff who provide the direct care.
+Eighty-eight (88) Medicaid eligible individuals are receiving 24/7 supports under residential habilitation or community support services.
+These services are provided by 21 QSP agencies who employ qualified staff who provide the direct care.
 Residential habilitation and community support recipients meet a nursing facility level of care and have chosen to live in the community and receive in-home care.

 The ability to provide 24/7 support is a critical part of the service delivery system and often involves individuals with very complex care needs.

 This map displays how many QSPs are actively enrolled to serve the applicable county.
 There are some parts of ND where it is difficult to find enough QSPs to meet the demand for services.
 In some areas of western ND, the Government run Human Services Zone acts as one of the only agency QSPs in the area that have employees to provide care.
 The State has seen an increase in QSP enrollment and retention since the new enrollment portal and other workforce initiatives have been completed.

 Please visit the Key Performance Indicators (KPI) Report section of the DHHS U.S. Department of Justice Settlement Agreement's webpage, found at QSP County Map.pdf, to view the full QSPs Per County Map.
 The map is updated every DOJ quarter.